The Broken Windows Theory Applies to Technical Debt: Method

 \subsection{Participant Recruitment}

 We used convenience sampling by recruiting volunteers from our personal networks and local software development companies.
 As our personal networks mostly consisted of developers with little professional experience, we also used purposive sampling by specifically recruiting participants with more professional experience.
 Snowball sampling was also utilized by encouraging participants to pass on the participation invite.
 The sample used for the interviews was a subset of the experiment subjects, who volunteered after completing their participation in the experiment.
-Section \ref{sec:sample_description} describes the resulting sample in detail.